markahrens/mytungsten/src/content/blog/2012/bootstrap-220-released-twitter-bootstrap-blog.md

 ---

-<p>I have been impressed from Bootstrap from day one.
-I am also happy with their previous announcement that they are not affiliated with Twitter anymore.</p>
+I have been impressed from Bootstrap from day one.
+I am also happy with their previous announcement that they are not affiliated with Twitter anymore.